 The Whiskey3 3-9x40 has one of the most popular optical specs for a rifle scope.
 Why?
 It’s versatile and consistently described as an all-purpose platform for shooting and hunting.

 Due to the duplex-type reticle it features, it’s ideal for all types of targets within 300 yards.
 No holding over, complex hashmarks, or any of the messy features that can complicate the shot and clutter the field of view (FOV).

-The Whiskey3 is flexible for use for range work, big game, varmint hunting, Western plains, and even for some wooded areas.
+The Whiskey3 is flexible for use for as a scope for varmint hunting, range work, big game, Western plains, and even for some wooded areas.
 Its glass quality is good enough to be compared to other comparable scopes in its price range and performs adequately for low-light situations.